12 Best Things To Do In Wales This Summer

 Channel Game of Thrones and build yourself an epic castle-themed road trip or cycling holiday with all the best that Wales has to offer en route.

-Top castles for the itinerary are Conwy Castle, Cardiff Castle, Beaumaris Castle, Caernarfon Castle, Caerphilly Castle and Castell Coch.
+Top castles in Wales for the itinerary are Conwy Castle, Cardiff Castle, Beaumaris Castle, Caernarfon Castle, Caerphilly Castle and Castell Coch.

 10. Have a seaside day out in Tenby